-- If you hear the fan start when you touch START/ENTER, you have not set the oven properly.
-Touch the OFF/CANCEL Pad and start over.
-When using Delayed Start, the oven cooks only during the STAGE 2 and 3 cycles. - Do not use foods containing baking powder or yeast when using delay start.
-They will not rise properly.
+NOTE: If you hear the fan start when you touch START, you have not set the oven properly.
+Touch the CANCEL Pad and start over.
+When using Delayed Start, the oven cooks only during the STAGE 2 and 3 cycles.